bharambetr2002/git-commands/readme.md

 # Git Commands Cheat Sheet

+This cheat sheet contains the only Git commands you need to know to manage your repositories efficiently.

 ## 1. Core Commands

 - `git init`: Initialize a new Git repository.
 - `git clone`: Clone a repository into a new directory.
 - `git add`: Add files to the staging area.